AdobeDocs/workfront.en/help/quicksilver/planning/records/connect-records.md

     This adds or removes linked fields from the Workfront Planning records.
 The information associated with the removed fields remains in Workfront.

-### Connect Workfront Planning records to Adobe Experience Manager objects
+### Connect Workfront Planning records to Adobe Experience Manager objects from the table view or the <!--Details tab of the--> record page

 <!--when we will have more applications to link to from Planning, change the title to something like: Connect Workfront Planning records to objects from other applications-->